 An Uncreative Secularism

-How was coming early of Christmas possible and what does it mean?
+How was Christmas coming this early possible and what does it mean?

 In other words, Secularism has become a parasite.
 It can only feed on what is legitimately instituted, but it lacks the ability to propagate, renew, or refresh itself.
-Because it has no imagination, it can make no spiritual children to give it an imagination.
+Because it has no imagination, it can make no spiritual children that can give it an imagination.
 It can and will only devour the world in search of meaning.
-Its no wonder existentialist novels, shopping outlets, and buffets are popular in the same place that tries to celebate Christmas two months early.
-There's an inner logic to the whole order centered around one's own consumptive appetite.
+It's no wonder existentialist novels, shopping outlets, and buffets are popular in the same place that tries to celebrate Christmas two months early.
+There's an inner logic to the whole order centered around one's own consumptive appetite that can never be satisfied.

 Harmony between The Church and the Home

 If it was Lent in the parish but Easter in my home, do you think it would be odd?
-What if at Mass every week I heard a collect about conjuring up sorrow for my sins and doing fitting penance, only to return home where I was celebrating cadbury eggs and dyeing eggs?
-There would be a stark juxtaposition right?
-Would you say Mass was outpouring into my home and my Christian life or at odds with it?
+What if at Mass every week I heard a collect about conjuring up sorrow for my sins and doing fitting penance, only to return home where I was celebrating by eating chocolate eggs, dyeing eggs, eating turkey, and singing joyful songs about Jesus' Resurrection?
+There would be a stark juxtaposition, right?
+Would you say Mass was outpouring into my home and my Christian life or that I was ignoring the Life of the Church and trying to make up my own form of Christianity in the home?
+What if celebrating Christmas in our homes while Advent is being celebrated in our parishes is just as odd as if we were celebrating Easter in our homes while the parish is celebrating Lent?

 Likewise, what if we went to Mass together during Advent and heard the words of a wild, untamed man in the desert crying for us to "Repent!"
-What if we heard of Final Judgment, the Return of the King who will 'smash heads and heap high the corpses,' of our Lord who will come to us like a thief in the night and that we therefore ought stay awake, keep vigil, and fast as if we were coming at any moment -- only to return home to Christmas Trees, Magi, lights, and snowmen?
+What if we heard of Final Judgment, the Return of the King who will 'smash heads and heap high the corpses' or 'dissolve the world by fire' and of our Lord who will come to us like a thief in the night and that we, therefore, ought stay awake, keep vigil, and fast as if we were coming at any moment -- only to return home to Christmas Trees, Magi, lights, and snowmen?
 Wouldn't the juxtaposition between Mass and our homes, our ecclesia domestica (CCC 2656), be starkly different?
 Wouldn't an outsider watching our lives find this odd?
+How would a historian try to understand this 1,000 years later?
+As cultural unity between Church and Catholic homes or signs of disintegration of unity between The Church and the American Catholic home?

-What does Mother Church say we should celebrate?
+What does Mother Church say Catholics should celebrate?

 5. Changing customs, especially in connection with preparation for Christmas, have diminished popular appreciation of the Advent season.
 Something of a holiday mood of Christmas appears now to be anticipated in the days of the Advent season.
 As a result, this season has unfortunately lost in great measure the role of penitential preparation for Christmas that it once had.